SAP/abap-file-formats/doc/specification.md

 ```abap
 "!
 This is the description
 ```
-If no description is given, either the title if it is provided or the componenet name tranformed to camel case is shown in the JSON schema.
+If no description is given, either the title if it is provided or the componenet name transformed to camel case is shown in the JSON schema.

 ### Enum Values
 To pass enum values to a JSON schema, a type and a constant are specified.
 The names of the components of the constant are written as external (JSON) values to the JSON schema after being transformed to camel case.
 The corresponding values of the components represent the internel (ABAP) values.
 Descriptions of the enum values are passed to the schema in the same way as above.